This articles serves as a guide to testing Flask applications with pytest.

 Even when checking code coverage, arguments can still be passed to pytest:

-This article provides a guide for testing Flask applications, focusing on:
+This article served as a guide for testing Flask applications, focusing on:

 - Why you should write tests